ccarabine/memory-game/README.md

 * During testing an issue was identified on the scoreboard.
 If the user didn't enter a name on the finish game modal, there would be no name on the scoreboard with a score
     * Corrective action:  I put an if statement in savedetails function.
 If the value equal empty string then alert the user to enter their name else run the rest of the function

+* During testing an issue was identified on my laptop view.
+I couldn't see the full board of cards, only 2 and a half cards in height.
+    * Corrective action:  I added media queries to control the height of the container to show all cards in the view.

 ### [Contents table ](#home)
 ---
 ## W3C HTML Validator Test <a name="validation-testing-html"></a>